How Much Can You Borrow For a Mortgage?

 Joint mortgage borrowing

-If you’re applying for a mortgage jointly with someone else, lenders will use your combined incomes to determine how much you can borrow, which usually works out to much more than either applicant could afford on their own.
+If you’re applying for a mortgage jointly with someone else, lenders will use your combined income to determine how much you can borrow, which usually works out to much more than either applicant could afford.
 Of course, this depends on both parties’ circumstances, and the addition of an applicant with very little or no income is unlikely to be very beneficial.

 Which lenders offer higher income multiples?

-There are a few high street lenders who will offer higher salary multiple mortgages – usually between 5 times and six times income – in the right circumstances, although much of the high-level borrowing on the market is provided by more specialist lenders.
+In the right circumstances, a few high-street lenders will offer higher-salary multiple mortgages—usually between five and six times income—but much of the high-level borrowing on the market is provided by more specialist lenders.

 * individual banks’ terms can change at any time at their discretion.